Subjective well-being: Top-down perspective

 In the top-down view, global features of personality influence the way a person perceives events.
 Individuals may therefore have a global tendency to perceive life in a consistently positive or negative manner, depending on their stable personality traits.
 Top-down theories of SWB suggest that people have a genetic predisposition to be happy or unhappy and this predisposition determines their SWB "setpoint".
 Set Point theory implies that a person's baseline or equilibrium level of SWB is a consequence of hereditary characteristics and therefore, almost entirely predetermined at birth.
 Evidence for this genetic predisposition derives from behavior-genetic studies that have found that positive and negative affectivity each have high heritability (40% and 55% respectively in one study).
 Numerous twin studies confirm the notion of set point theory, however, they do not rule out the possibility that is it possible for individuals to experience long term changes in SWB.

 Diener et al. note that heritability studies are limited in that they describe long-term SWB in a sample of people in a modern western society but may not be applicable to more extreme environments that might influence SWB and do not provide absolute indicators of genetic effects.
 Additionally, heritability estimates are inconsistent across studies.

 Further evidence for a genetically influenced predisposition to SWB comes from findings that personality has a large influence on long-term SWB.
 This has led to the dynamic equilibrium model of SWB.
 This model proposes that personality provides a baseline for emotional responses.
 External events may move people away from the baseline, sometimes dramatically, but these movements tend to be of limited duration, with most people returning to their baseline eventually.

+Of the conclusions that can be drawn from assessing the development of subjective well-being across one's life span includes the extent to which the set point of SWB can be considered hereditary, which supports the top-down perspective.